A Brief Breakdown to Understand Your Homeowners Insurance Policy

 Shutting off the main water supply to your home seems so simple, but surprisingly many homeowners don’t know how to do it or even where to look.

-Hurricane Safety Checklist: Supplies You Need to Stay Safe During a Storm
+Hurricane Preparedness List: Supplies You Need to Stay Safe

 When a hurricane is bearing down on your area, you need to do everything in your power to ensure the safety of yourself and your family.
-Remember to not take the storm lightly and begin preparing as soon as possible.
-Keep in mind stores and gas stations quickly run out supplies.
+Remembering to not take the storm lightly and begin preparations as soon as possible could be the difference between making it through safely.

 Is Flood Insurance Included in Homeowners Insurance?